Items for Public Review

 Current Items for Public Review

-- The City of Minneapolis is seeking input on the Sabathani Senior Housing Tax Increment Financing (TIF) Plan.
+The City of Minneapolis is seeking input on the 1925 Nicollet Avenue Redevelopment Plan (the “Plan”).

-Please submit your comments by noon on Monday, August 3 via e-mail to Tiffany Glasper, Senior Project Coordinator, Department of Community Planning and Economic Development, 612-673-5221.
-If you or your group would like to meet to discuss the TIF Plan, or if you have questions, please contact Tiffany Glasper.
+Please submit your comments by noon on Monday, October 5, 2020 via e-mail to Beth Grosen, Senior Project Coordinator, Department of Community Planning and Economic Development, 612-673-5002.
+If you or your group would like to meet to discuss the Plan, or if you have questions, please contact Beth Grosen.

-Both meetings will be held in Minneapolis City Hall, 350 S. Fifth Street, Room 317
+All meetings will be held in Minneapolis City Hall, 350 S. Fifth Street, Room 317.

 During the declared local public health emergency, Minneapolis has transitioned to an electronic format for its public meetings and hearings, authorized under Minn.
 Stat.
 Section 13D.021, to minimize the risk of exposure to or potential spread of COVID-19.
 If you wish to participate by phone during the public hearing portion of the meeting, please register by submitting the online form found under the “participate by phone in the meeting” heading available at: minneapolismn.gov/meetings.
 If you need an accommodation to fully participate, or if you need this document in a different format, please call 311 or 612-673-2157 (TTY).